-The University of Wisconsin Oshkosh Career Services Office requires all employers who interview on campus, attend career fairs, or attend career services sponsored events; follow Equal Employment Opportunity (EEO) practices as well NACE Professional Standards in the recruiting process.
+The University of Wisconsin Oshkosh Career & Professional Development office requires all employers who interview on campus, attend career fairs, or attend career services sponsored events; follow Equal Employment Opportunity (EEO) practices as well NACE Professional Standards in the recruiting process.
 There shall be no discrimination against any qualified person on the grounds of race, color, religion, sex, national origin, age, political or personal favoritism, marital status, sexual orientation or disabling condition.
-By registering your company or organization with us, you agree to accept and comply with the policies and procedures of UW Oshkosh Career Services regarding employer recruiting activities.
+By registering your company or organization with us, you agree to accept and comply with the policies and procedures of UW Oshkosh Career & Professional Development regarding employer recruiting activities.
 We reserve the right to refuse service to any company or organization whose business we believe is of a nature that is not appropriate for our students and alumni, nor consistent with the mission of The University of Wisconsin Oshkosh.

 If UW Oshkosh Career & Professional Development determines that an employer has practiced recruiting techniques that are inconsistent with the requirements set forth in this policy, the employer’s Handshake account will be suspended for one year.
 If after one year the employer would like to be reconsidered for eligibility to recruit on campus, they must contact our office for a face-to-face meeting.
 All decisions concerning registration of companies and organizations are made in the university’s sole discretion.